itzPhil514/itzPhil514/README.md

 ### 🚀 **Web & Mobile Developer**

-As a passionate **Web and Mobile Development** student at **Cegep de Rosemont**, I focus on creating innovative and dynamic digital solutions.
+As a passionate **Web and Mobile Development** student at **Cégep de Rosemont**, I focus on creating innovative and dynamic digital solutions.
 My expertise lies in **C#, ASP.NET, JavaScript**, and **full-stack development**, allowing me to craft seamless experiences across platforms.

 ---